vincesanders/game-of-life-canvas/README.md

 # game-of-life-canvas
-An attempt to use canvas with React to get a better performing Game of Life.
+An attempt to use the Canvas API with React to get a better performing Game of Life.

+The project also includes functionality to convert RLE (run length encoded) files to pattern objects that can be used by the application.

+### TODO

+Add encoding functionality so a user can save their current configuration and load it later using the RLE format.

+Add more paterns.

+Add functionality to adjust the speed of the game.

+Add functionality to step forward and backward through generations one at a time.

 ## Available Scripts